ddelblanco/docker-sakai/README.md

 The default admin user is `admin` and the password is `admin`.

-## Installing the Hypothesis LTI tool

-To test an LTI tool, you will need to:

-1. Create a new "project site".
-   - Click "Worksite Setup" in the left navbar
-   - Select "Build your own site" => "project site"
-   - Click "Continue".
-2. Enter a title for the site and click "Continue".
-3. On the "Project Site Tools" page, check the "External Tool" option and click Continue.
-4. Click "Continue" on the Project Site Access page
-5. Click "Create Site" on the confirmation page.
-6. Select the new site in the list of sites.
-It should be displayed as active in the tabs at the top.
-7. Click the "External Tool" link in the left navbar and then click "Edit" to configure it.
-8. Register a new LMS application instance at https://hypothes.is/welcome and enter the launch URL, and consumer key and secret in Sakai.

 ## Troubleshooting

-If you have problems building or running the Docker container on macOS, you may need to increase the memory allowance for Docker Engine up from the default of 2GB to 3GB or more.
+If you have problems building or running the Docker container on macOS, you may eed to increase the memory allowance for Docker Engine up from the default of 2GB to 3GB or more.

 This can be done in the "Advanced" section of Docker for Mac's Preferences UI.